eth-brownie/brownie/docs/deploy.rst

 Deploying Contracts
 ===================

-Along with the console, you can interact with your project by writing Python scripts.
-Scriping is especially useful for deploying contracts and automating common processes.
+Brownie lets you write scripts to interact with your project.
+Scripting is especially useful for deploying your contracts to the main-net, or for automating processes that you perform regularly.

-Every script must begin with ``from brownie import *``.
-This imports the instantiated project classes into the local namespace and gives access to the full Brownie :ref:`api`.
+Every script should begin with ``from brownie import *``.
+This imports the instantiated project classes into the local namespace and gives access to the Brownie :ref:`api` in exactly the same way as if you were using the console.

 To execute a script from the command line: